 What is MapScript?¶

-MapScript is the scripting interface to MapServer, usually generated by SWIG (except in the case of PHP MapScript API).
+MapScript is the scripting interface to MapServer, available through the SWIG API.
 MapScript allows you to program with MapServer’s objects directly instead of interacting with MapServer through its CGI and Mapfile.

 Does MapServer support reverse geocoding?¶

 Reverse geocoding is an activity where you take a list of street features that you already have and generate postal addresses from them.
 This kind of spatial functionality is provided by proprietary packages such as the ESRI suite of tools, as well as services such as those provided by GDT.
 MapServer is for map rendering, and it does not provide for advanced spatial operations such as this.